 To further control infection and promote recovery, Dr. Fong may also recommend medications that treat gum inflammation as well as medicated oral rinses.

 Significantly advanced periodontal disease may require surgical intervention to treat.
 Surgery may also be necessary when disease does not respond to deep cleaning or other non-surgical options.
 Under these circumstances, Dr. Fong may recommend consulting a periodontist.
 This gum and jaw bone specialist can perform periodontal surgeries that both eliminate disease and promote the rehabilitation of damaged connective tissue.

-A consultation visit at our Redwood City dental office can be the first step to regaining a strong, healthy smile.
+A consultation visit at our Redwood City, CA, dental office can be the first step to regaining a strong, healthy smile.
 If you are ready to learn more about treatment options for periodontal disease, contact Advanced Dentistry today.